rouge1616/DejaVu/README.md

 ## Installation of SOFA

 To install the SOFA framework, follow the [official installation guide](https://www.sofa-framework.org/download/) for instructions tailored to your OS.
-The scenes are plugin-free and use SOFA core modules only, so you should be good to go.
+The scenes are plugin-free and use SOFA core modules only, so <u>binaries</u> should be enough.

 ## Citation